What Is the Difference Between Speculating, Betfair Trading, and Investing?

 These new ways to raise capital have somewhat leveled the playing field exposing a whole new class of mainstream retail investors to the exciting and potentially lucrative world of speculative investment.

-It’s crazy to think that our earliest ancestors were traders, bartering goods between tribes back in prehistoric times.
+It’s crazy to think that our earliest ancestors were Betfair Traders, bartering goods between tribes back in prehistoric times.
 To put this into some kind of perspective as to how deeply embedded into the human psyche it is, that’s around the same time as the first-ever human communication some 150,000 years ago!

 But fast-forward to 2019 and you’d be forgiven for being confused by the huge variety and complex methods by which you can perform this ancient and simple action.